 Some uses for conical compression springs are as follows:

-- Variable Rate: These springs offer a constant, or uniform pitch, and have an increasing force rate instead of a constant force rate (regular compression springs).
+Variable Rate: Conical springs offer a constant, or uniform pitch, and have an increasing force rate instead of a constant force rate (regular compression springs).
 The larger coils gradually begin to bottom as a force is applied.
-A variable pitch can be designed to give a uniform rate if necessary.
+Each conical spring features a variable pitch to achieve the constant spring rate and coils which nest during deflection to provide a solid height approximately equal to two wire diameters.

 View Our Conical Compression Springs Video